seynur/DA-ESS-MitreContent/docs/user_guide.md

 &nbsp;

 b.
 Next, select the rule name form __Rule Name__ dropdown menu item and associate with technique IDs from __MITRE ATT&CK Technique__ multi-select then hit __Submit__.
 Both panels will be updated accordingly.
+Once you're done with mappings and updates, you may want to run __Lookup File Generation__ manually in order to generate the overall lookup files or wait until the scheduled searches run.

 ![map_rule_to_technique2]